Ryan93075/Ryan93075/README.md

 # Ryan

 👋 Hi there!
-I'm Ryan, a passionate computer science student based in San Francisco.
+I'm Ryan, a passionate computer science student based in Chennai, India.

 🌱 I'm currently studying computer science and exploring various programming languages and technologies.
 I'm always eager to learn new things and passionate about problem-solving.